Exxon posts third straight quarterly loss as pandemic hits demand, prices

 Exxon’s third-quarter net loss was $680 million, or 15 cents per share, compared with a profit of $3.17 billion, or 75 cents per share, a year earlier.

-Its oil and gas output fell 5.8% to 3.67 million barrels of oil equivalent per day in the quarter, as the Organization of the Petroleum Exporting Countries curtailed output and the company pulled back production in other areas due to low prices.
+Its output fell 5.8% to 3.67 million barrels of oil equivalent per day in the quarter, as the Organization of the Petroleum Exporting Countries curtailed output and the company pulled back production in other areas due to low prices.

 Exploration and production, Exxon’s largest business, lost $383 million, compared with a profit of $2.2 billion last year.